 Technology is reshaping the retail landscape, says Lauren Razavi

 When you walk around British towns and cities today, the high street looks rather different than it once did.
 The traditional shops that served communities in the Victorian era suffered a sharp decline during the 20th century, thanks in large part to shopping malls.
 Over the past two decades, the rapid rise of online retail has also wreaked havoc.
-According to an OECD report from October 2020, the Covid-19 pandemic has only increased the severity of the challenge.
+According to an OECD report, the Covid-19 pandemic has only increased the severity of the challenge.
 So where does this leave small, independent retailers?

-A recent survey by software provider Raydiant revealed that 41% of retailers identified creating better customer experiences as a priority going forward.
+A survey by software provider Raydiant revealed that 41% of retailers identified creating better customer experiences as a priority going forward.
 The research also showed that 26% of bricks-and-mortar retailers were reliant on e-commerce to survive the pandemic, even if they hadn’t experimented within it before.
 The distinction between online and offline activities is becoming less important.
 With less of an emphasis on formats, retailers are increasingly keen to deepen their customer relationships and win long-term brand loyalty.
 One of the ways retail businesses are pursuing these goals is by targeting niche audiences.

 Since the turn of the millennium, the internet has made the obscure more visible.
 Big tech companies like eBay and Amazon discovered early on that the most obscure items sold as often, sometimes more, than a smaller pool of the most popular items.
 This provided the perfect incentive for such companies to develop algorithms that actively encouraged users to click on obscure items.
 Search engines jumped on the bandwagon too: Google, Bing and Baidu realised connecting users with unfamiliar corners of the internet would help them sell more ads.